Freesat: Regional variations

 Some channels (notably BBC One and ITV) are transmitted in regional variations and the appropriate services are selected by the Freesat receiver from the user's postcode.
 In March 2010, ITV altered several of their regions from free-to-air transmission to free-to-view (because they were moved to a satellite from which transmission covers a much larger area than just the UK and content licensing means that they had to be encrypted).
 As a result, a few Freesat viewers (who cannot receive free-to-view, encrypted content) were moved to regional variations not corresponding to their actual location.
 Other available regions may be chosen by putting a different postcode into the box for the preferred television region.
-BBC English Regional content is only available in SD, whereas Wales, Scotland, and Northern Ireland programmes are in HD on BBC One only.
+BBC English Regional content was previously only available in SD, whereas Wales, Scotland, and Northern Ireland programmes had also been available in HD on BBC One only.
+As of March 2023, all BBC services, including English regions, are available in HD with regional services now unavailable in SD.
+The SD “Nightlight” services for viewers with non-HD equipment has closed on 8 January 2024.

-Future channels and recent launches
+Recent launches

 On 24 November 2020, the BBC Sounds app was added to Freesat 4K boxes to provide streaming access to live and catch-up BBC radio and podcast services.

 On 30 November 2020, Court TV joined the Freesat EPG as channel 177, 12 weeks after first launching on satellite for the UK.